b3-exmo/b3-exmo.github.io/docs/Culture/Too Sacred to Share.md

 &nbsp;

+Maybe I'm just a miserable grump, too far displaced from the Light of Christ™️ to appreciate sanctity.
+If that is the case, then I will make an earnest effort to find an explanation when withholding a testimony is appropriate.

+An emotionally sensitive topic does require a certain "vibe" for lack of a better word.
+If the context of a hypothetical conversation is that of derision, then no, testifying of Christ may not be suitable.
+If someone sustained as an Apostle of Christ addresses a congregation who gathered to hear someone with that title, then yes, sharing a sacred experience is appropriate.

+&nbsp;

 ## Extrapolating
 Leading up to [[My own experience#Temple Prep|my experience entering the temple]], I had been advised that the ceremonies are too sacred to talk about outside of the temple.
 This was used to hype up how great and awe-inspiring it was (or would be.)
 I can look back on how disappointing and bewildering the experience was, and I can see a pattern.